cogrow4/Pallor/README.md

 ## Gameplay Mechanics

 - **Form-Based Puzzle Solving**: Switch between human and wolf to access different areas and abilities

+- **Platforming**: Platforming requires witching between forms to make certain jumps ect.

-- **Environmental Storytelling**: Piece together the history of this fallen world through exploration
+- **Environmental Storytelling**: Piece together the history of this fallen world through exploration (A lot of decaying abandoned buildings and stuff...
+Maybe inspired by "The Electric State")

-- **Survival Elements**: Manage resources carefully in a world where both humans and wolves want you gone
+- **Survival Elements**: Manage resources (Hmm... not so sure about resources) carefully in a world where both humans and wolves want you gone (Also environment dangers as the building are falling apart)

-- **Dynamic Color Palette**: The world transforms with you—monochrome as wolf, muted color as human
+- **Dynamic Color Palette**: The world transforms with you—monochrome as wolf, muted colour as human

 - **Fluid Animation**: Experience responsive, hand-crafted movement that brings your character to life

+- **Dynamic Combat**: Well balanced dynamic combat as both human and wolf

+- **Strange Enemies**: Other mutated beings that have been cast out.
+So weird enemies with strange animation styles

 ## Inspired By

-- **Isobelle Carmody's Obernewtyn Chronicles** - Post-apocalyptic survival and mutation themes
+- **Isobelle Carmody's Obernewtyn Chronicles and The Kingdom of the Lost Series** - Post-apocalyptic survival and mutation themes
-- **Rain World** - Harsh survival mechanics and ecosystem dynamics
+- **Rain World** - Harsh survival mechanics and ecosystem dynamics with amazing decaying architecture
-- **Hollow Knight** - Expressive character animation and atmospheric exploration
+- **Hollow Knight** - Expressive character animation and atmospheric exploration (SFX especially)
-- **Silt** - Monochromatic art direction and surreal underwater environments
+- **Silt** - Monochromatic art direction and surreal underwater environments (Use art style from this the most)

 ## Development Status

-*Currently in development*
+*Currently in development* *(Maybe in a few years)*

+### Important:

+Will be built with Godot

 ---

-**Pallor** - When you belong to neither world, you must create your own.
+**Pallor** - When you belong to neither world, you must create your own. *(Nice catchphrase!)*